stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 I understand why they have a pay system in place, it’s the only business model that works for them.
 Unfortunately their free implementation feels like they’ve had to do extra work to reduce the usefulness of their product.
 The basic vs detailed analytics, not offering button customization and not offering modal customization.
 It all just feels too forced, especially when their competition is offering all of those features and more for free.

 Personally, I refuse to enter my Twitter login information anywhere other than Twitter or my Twitter desktop application.
-However if you want to share to twitter via the Tell-a-Friend form you will have to enter your login information.
+However if you want to share to Twitter via the Tell-a-Friend form you will have to enter your login information.
 It asks you to login to share for several other services as well.
 I can see this stopping many users dead in their tracks.

 ### Features chart